SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_DevOps/DOM_Editor/DOM_editor_adding_field.md

 1. Click *Back* again and then click *Apply* and *OK*.

 > [!NOTE]
 > You can also add a new section to an existing module and add new fields to that.
-In that case, after you have added the fields, you will also need to add the section to the definition:
->
-> 1. In the window with the four buttons, click *Definitions*.
-> 1. Next to the definition, click *Edit*.
-> 1. Click *Section Definition Links*.
-> 1. Click the + button.
-> 1. Click *Back* and then click *Apply* to save your update.
+See [Adding a section](xref:DOM_editor_adding_section).